callsmusic/remix/README.md

 ### 🗑 Clean

-Remix commands and its source don't say anything referring to Calls Music.
+Its responses and source code don't say anything referring to Calls Music.
 Except some places like [`package.json`](./package.json).

 ## 🚀 Running